aahincapie/aahincapie.github.io/_posts/2025-01-01-Transparency-Rethink-Incentive-Structures.md

 'For Transparency lover'

-# 🌍 Why Conflict of Interest is the Hidden Detail Holding Back Nature Investment

 Nature finance holds great potential.
 In recent years, interest in investments tied to nature — such as carbon credits and biodiversity offsets — has grown rapidly.
 Despite a vibrant ecosystem of NGOs, funds, and developers, **nature markets like the voluntary carbon market (VCM)** have stagnated under $2 billion since 2021.

 One key reason? **Lack of trust**, fueled by **conflicts of interest**.